When Is It Worth It To Build Custom Software?

 How important is it to you to follow where your users lead?

 We help our clients test a lot of business ideas.
-We love to use low-code or no-code solutions when we can, because we want our client to learn as quickly as possible whether their business idea will work.
+We love to use low-code or no-code solutions (think Wordpress, with off-the-shelf plug-ins) when we can, because we want our client to learn as quickly as possible whether their business idea will work.
 Over time, when you’re committed to serving your users, you sometimes need the flexibility to go with them where they lead you.

 Suppose your business plan involves leveraging a market segment that you can reach uniquely.
 And you have done enough research to identify a problem that you can solve for this segment with a low-code approach.
 When you release that low-code solution, you get some traction, but the users who are most willing to pay for it desperately want something that didn’t come out of the box.
 In this case, if you’re committed to serving those users that you can reach uniquely, you want the flexibility of custom software to give them exactly what they’re looking for.